turingarena/turingarena/docs/internals/evaluation/SE.md

 - File values are files (i.e., byte buffers) in an *unspecified format*.
 (File values can be associated with metadata such as filename and MIME type, but these metadata should not be used as part of the evaluation.)
+TODO: Filename is currently used for determining the programming language.
+Consider adding some standard metadata to files (i.e., filename and/or type), or find another way for automatic language recognition.

 ### Rationale